- My Local

 Tom's involvement in ministry and leadership in InFaith-affiliated churches began when the Lord brought his family to Oregon in 1993, where he served as a ministry volunteer and was later called to pastor small rural churches for more than 13 years.
 He holds a Master of Divinity degree from Western Seminary in Portland.

 Tom’s wife, Caroline, is a gifted worship leader with a full-time ministry in local public schools, teaching English to children from multilingual households.
-The Hiscoxes have four adult children, two granddaughters, and a friendly yellow Labrador retriever.
+The Hiscoxes have four adult children, three granddaughters, and a friendly yellow Labrador retriever.